kailash-manasarovar/statement/docs/timeline/2025/february.md

 - God is good and He can't believe what we've been doing to each other, it's so awful.
 - *Oh, I never meant to hurt any children and babies*, the nuts-and-bolts financiers of the baby-raping empire will cry out..

+## El Pais

+- One evening, I get back to my hotel quite late.
+- It's dark.
+- I think I probably met Inma for dinner that night but I can't remember.
+- I take a different route from the Metro down the road the El Pais offices are on.
+- Batman
+- They're trying to tell me online that it was only spiderman that they dressed up as before coming round to my house after I had gone to bed and been sedated while sleeping.
+- Nonsense.
+- A whole community of porn-addicts knew very well about *Batman and little girl*, an early meme from the switcheroo days.
+- It made me do a double take when I saw it on the wall of the El Pais offices, and that's why I decided to go into talk to a reporter.
+- I spoke to two reporters.
+A man who got me a woman to talk to.
+- I explained everything to her.
+- She was sort of bored, looking out of the window.
+- I never heard from her again although I emailed her a bunch of times.
+- Her name was...
+Lola.
+- Do they all find it *hilarious* they way they're relentlessly destroying that which gave them life and sustains them mostly?
+- They're all that mad so, yes.

 ## Visiting the British embassy in Madrid on 7th February

 - I'm in Madrid and I'm scared.